NLion74/Matrix-Notifier/README.md

 python3 main.py
 ```

 Now if all the dependencies are installed the server and bot should be up and running.
-You can now move on to the [Usage Section](https://github.com/NLion74/Matrix-Notifier/#Usage).
+You can now move on to the [Usage Section](#Usage).

 ## Usage

+Before moving on to sending messages you should create a room with the bot in it and copy the room id.

+To obtain the room id of a room on [Element](https://element.io/) right-click the room, then click on Settings.
+The room id can then be found in advanced section under Internal room ID.

 ### Sending messages

-Messages can either be sent via HTTP POST request and by using the Web UI or via HTTP GET request by using Webhooks
+Messages can either be sent via HTTP POST request and by using the Web UI or via HTTP GET request by using Webhooks.

 #### POST